We forecast a decline in the heavily regulated adviser distributors, a cash cow.

 We believe there should be a wall between advice and products.
 That is why we do not carry out financial market activities.
 We do not give you products.
 We do not give you financial market

 We have you at the heart of how we do business.
 Our service is your protection.
 We put your protection above our profits and income.
-We put consumer best interest first.
+We put consumers' best interests first.

-We train and provide ongoing support for advisers, planners, and coaches globally for them to protect consumers from financial market participants.
-For them to give plans, instead of products.
+We train and provide ongoing support for global advisers, planners, and coaches to protect consumers from financial market participants.
+For them to give plans instead of products.

-Our members are trained and supported to plan in the right way, to protect consumers, to inform them so they can make the best decisions for themselves and put their best interest first.
+Our members are trained and supported to plan correctly, protect consumers, and inform them so they can make the best decisions for themselves and put their best interests first.